-- Review of EPA human health risk assessment for imidacloprid - Residue on food crop from seed treatment use is negligible - \circ Very little risk for exposure to the farmer when seed is purchased already treated - Neonicotinoids have favorable human health profile compared to the organophosphate insecticides they replaced - Neonicotinoids other than imidacloprid would have similar human health risk assessment if they have similar use profile - Review of EPA ecological risk assessment of neonicotinoid - Most likely risk of concern for mammals and birds is from chronic consumption of treated seed - Imidacloprid, clothianidin and thiamethoxam are classified as highly toxic to honeybees (acute and chronic toxicities) - Proposed mitigation measures relevant to treated seed include proposal of additional seed bag label language - "Cover or collect treated seeds spilled during loading and planting in areas (such as in row ends)." - "Dispose of all excess treated seed by burying seed away from bodies of water." - "Do not contaminate bodies of water when disposing of planting equipment wash water." - EPA stated "These risk mitigation measures were considered with the understanding of the high benefits associated with seed treatment uses, which through their use, have the potential to reduce overall neonicotinoid exposure and offer a lower overall ecological risk compared to foliar uses." - Neonicotinoids are highly water soluble and persist in the soil - Fate and transport of neonicotinoids on the treated seed - 2-20% taken up by the target plants (protect from soil pests for up to 3 weeks) - 2-3% lost as dust during planting - > 90% moves into soil, water, non-target plants - 1-3% of the acreage treated with a neonicotinoid (clothianidin or thiamethoxam) is treated by foliar or in-furrow treatments, the remainder is through seed treatments - The amount of active ingredient per seed is considerably less than in-furrow treatments
+- Review of EPA human health risk assessment for imidacloprid - Residue on food crop from neonicotinoid seed treatment use is negligible; therefore, food crops grown from treated seeds are unlikely to present a health risk. - As treated seed in Vermont is (all?
+Largely?) corn planted for silage, there is no concern for residue on food crops from treated seed. - o Very little risk for exposure to the farmer when seed is purchased already treated - Neonicotinoids have favorable human health profile compared to the organophosphate insecticides they replaced. - Neonicotinoids other than imidacloprid would have similar human health risk assessment if they have similar use profile - Review of EPA ecological risk assessment of neonicotinoid - Most likely risk of concern for mammals and birds is from chronic consumption of treated seed - Imidacloprid, clothianidin and thiamethoxam are classified as highly toxic to honeybees (acute and chronic toxicities) - Neonicotinoids can have sublethal impacts on honeybee physiology, reproduction and behavior - Proposed mitigation measures relevant to treated seed include proposal of additional seed bag label language - "Cover or collect treated seeds spilled during loading and planting in areas (such as in row ends)." - "Dispose of all excess treated seed by burying seed away from bodies of water." - "Do not contaminate bodies of water when disposing of planting equipment wash water." - EPA stated "These risk mitigation measures were considered with the understanding of the high benefits associated with seed treatment uses, which through their use, have the potential to reduce overall neonicotinoid exposure and offer a lower overall ecological risk compared to foliar uses." - Neonicotinoids are highly water soluble and persist in the soil. - Fate and transport of neonicotinoids on the treated seed - o 2-20% taken up by the target plants (protect from soil pests for up to 3 weeks) - 2-3% lost as dust during planting - > 90% moves into soil, water, non-target plants - 1-3% of the acreage treated with a neonicotinoid (clothianidin or thiamethoxam) is treated by foliar or in-furrow treatments, the remainder is through seed treatments. - The amount of active ingredient per seed is considerably less than in-furrow treatments.